atas76/easyengine/README.md

 # easyengine

 MVP football match engine.
-More details and documentation will be added in the wiki.
+For more details and documentation please check the wiki pages.